Infineon/recipe-make-cat3/README.md

 ## Overview

-This is Early Access Software for XMC devices in ModusToolbox.
-This software is made available for evaluation purposes only and is not recommended for production development.

 This repo provides the build recipe make files and scripts for building and programming XMC applications.
 Builds can be run either through a command-line interface (CLI) or through the ModusToolbox Integrated Development Environment (IDE).

 ## Prerequisite